EisaNet news events about classifieds rules staff register citizens database

 1. All objects should be rezzed under the Eisa land group, "Eisa".
 This means you must have a registered character.
 See Immigration and Customs for instructions.

 2. No media objects or music sources.
 This means no YouTube TVs, dancers, or radios.
 These produce a lot of sound and can often be heard throughout the sim, and media is particularly awful on clients if loading a plugin is necessary.
-Note that some desks by Isil Designs (Delaunay Industries) include web browsers on pop-up screens; ideally these should be stripped.
+Note that some furniture can include web browsers on pop-up screens surreptitiously; ideally these should be stripped.
 This goes along with our general no-gesture-spam rule, above.
 There is an exception for the "video dress" products sold by NS.

 3. No breedables: these generate a spectacular amount of latency, and script time is already at a premium in the sim because of vendors, NS main controllers, and other effects.